ChrisMoralis/ohlcv/README.md

 A web application built with **Next.js** and **Chakra UI** that fetches and visualizes OHLCV (Open, High, Low, Close, Volume) candlestick chart data.
 The tool supports adding custom trading pairs, searching for a pair address with a given token address, date filtering, and adding basic charting options like a moving average combo.

+Here is a link to a similar app: [Candlesticks Demo](https://success-tools.vercel.app/demo/candlesticksv2)
+- **API Key required** to use the demo app, this is different to the repo below
 ---

 ## **Features**